-We first published Hektoen International in November 2008 as a free online journal with the motto of Uniting Medicine with Culture.
-Named in honour of Doctor Ludvig Hektoen, a distinguished professor of pathology at Cook County Hospital and the University of Chicago, it was to feature articles on art, education, ethics, literature, health care, history, and humanities as related to medicine.
-At the outset it was conceived as a quarterly journal with a limited circulation, but over time its readership grew so that now it is read in almost every country of the world.
+Hektoen International began in November 2008 as a free online journal with the motto of Uniting Medicine with Culture.
+Named in honor of Doctor Ludvig Hektoen, a distinguished professor of pathology at Cook County Hospital and the University of Chicago, the journal features articles on art, history, literature, education, ethics, and other subjects as related to healthcare and medicine.

 For Fast Access